fyodor-org-uk/fyodor/user-guide/test-failures/index.md

 ### JUnit

-The fyodor-junit module supplies a junit test rule (`com.fyodor.random.FyodorTestRule`) that does two important things:
+The fyodor-junit module supplies a junit test rule (`uk.org.fyodor.random.FyodorTestRule`) that does two important things:

 1. Enhances test failure exceptions with the seed used to generate random values
-2. Allows you to control the seed for a test using the `com.fyodor.random.Seed` annotation
+2. Allows you to control the seed for a test using the `uk.org.fyodor.random.Seed` annotation

 To add this functionality to your test simply add the test rule